 Support materials available on POLKA are organised in the following folders:

-- Analysis products; including the UK LEA – Operational overview and various analytical reports on MS offences, and offender and victim types.
+- Analysis products; including the UK LEA – Operational overview and various analytical reports on MS offences, offenders and victim types.

-- Guidance and "how to" materials, including; Frontline "Initial Actions" guidance, comprehensive modern slavery investigation guides; how to work with Europol and International partners; how to use the National Referral Mechanism; how to plan for covert operations, and; how to manage victim engagement.
+- Investigation guidance and "how to" materials, including; Frontline "Initial Actions" guidance, comprehensive modern slavery investigation guides; how to work with Europol and International partners; how to use the National Referral Mechanism; how to plan for covert operations, and; how to manage victim engagement.

 - Modern slavery case law; includes updates on the interpretation of the legal issues connected with modern slavery cases including the Section 45 Defence

-- MS Transformation Programme publications; including newsletters and our annual report.
+- MS Transformation Programme publications; including newsletters and our annual reports.